psevestre/openid-fapi/Financial_API_WD_CIBA.md

 ### 5.1 Introduction

-The OIDF Financial API (FAPI) is a REST API that provides JSON data representing accounts and transactional data.
+The OIDF Financial-grade API (FAPI) is a REST API that provides JSON data representing higher risk data.
 These APIs are protected by the OAuth 2.0 Authorization Framework that consists of [RFC6749], [RFC6750], [RFC7636], and other specifications.

 The Client Initiated Backchannel Authentication Flow [CIBA] specifies an alternate method of users granting access to their resources whereby the flow is started from a consumption device, but authorized on an authentication device.

-The following sections specify a profile of CIBA that is suited for financial APIs.
+The following sections specify a profile of CIBA that is suited for financial-grade APIs.

 ### 5.2 Read and Write API Security Provisions